M. Cristina Fernández

 I wished that I had learned about the power of networking and how helpful informational interviews can be.
 Had I known, I think I would have been able to make much more informed career decisions for myself.
 I try to impart this knowledge to my students and stress the importance of career exploration early on and throughout the four years so that when they graduate they feel confident and ready to take the next steps towards their future career.

-Stephanie joined Merrimack’s career advising team in 2022 and works with students in the School of Arts and Sciences.
+Stephanie joined Merrimack’s career advising team in 2022 and works with students in the Arts, Communication & Society Career Community and graduate students in Clinical Mental Health Counseling.
 She uses a holistic advising approach to guide students towards the career path that is the best fit for them and is passionate about helping her students find careers and internships within arts and science fields.

 Stephanie is a Double Warrior and received a bachelor’s degree in communication and media and a master’s of education in higher education from Merrimack.
 Before coming to Merrimack as a career advisor, she was an academic advisor for college students and students in 6th-12th grade.